playframework/playframework/documentation/manual/detailedTopics/configuration/ThreadPools.md

 This profile is recommended for Java applications that do synchronous IO, since it is harder in Java to dispatch work to other threads.

 Note that we use the same value for `parallelism-min` and `parallelism-max`.
-The reason is that the actual number of threads is defined by the following formula :
+The reason is that the number of threads is defined by the following formulas :

->number of threads = number of available processors * parallelism-factor
+>base-nb-threads = nb-processors * parallelism-factor
- parallelism-min < number of threads < parallelism-max
+ parallelism-min <= actual-nb-threads <= parallelism-max

 So if you don't have enough available processors, you will never be able to reach the `parallelism-max` setting.